Informatievlaanderen/registry-documentation/docs/new-registry.md

 Start the registry and browse to [localhost:1090](http://localhost:1090/), you should see the API documentation.
 Browsing to [localhost:1090/v1/example/SOMEKEY](http://localhost:1090/v1/example/SOMEKEY) should return `SOMEKEY`.

 At this point you have a working development environment to build upon.

+The next step is [to send commands to the domain](sending-commands.md).